People Need to Be Held Accountable

 • Be Clear about Your Expectations: Start by giving clear instructions.
 If they do not know your expectations, how can they know if they are reaching or missing them?
 Be explicit about what you want.

 • Be Timely with Your Feedback: When you realize that your expectations are not being made, give your feedback promptly.
 Don’t wait until their six-month review to address the problem areas.
-Hold people accountable as soon as you see accountability slip.
-Otherwise you aren’t being accountable in holding them accountable!
+Hold people accountable as soon as you see an accountability slip.
+Otherwise, you aren’t being accountable in holding them accountable!

 • Be Consistent: Don’t play favorites.
 Your expectations should apply to everyone in your team.
 Others will notice if you are inconsistent and only some people are held accountable.